Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter, 2018, 2017

-A top 25 MFA Acting Program in the USA – Backstage
+A top 25 MFA Acting Program in the USA – Backstage, 2018

 The Professional Actor Training Program (PATP) at the University of North Carolina Chapel Hill is a rigorous three-year Master of Fine Arts program.
-The purpose of the program is two-fold: to offer advanced training to early-career professionals in acting, voice and speech, movement, and professional rehearsal and performance practice; and to provide a bridge by which our graduates, with credibility and a significant circle of professional acquaintance, may enter the profession.
+The program offers advanced training to early-career professionals in acting, includes professional rehearsal and performance practice with PlayMakers Repertory Company; and provides a bridge by which our graduates, with credibility and a significant circle of professional acquaintance, may enter the profession.

 - For many candidates, full or partial competitive stipend and tuition remission

 Classes are taught by resident master teachers and distinguished guest faculty within a conservatory structure.
 We cultivate expansive, versatile and authentic artists with a focus on technical proficiency as well as uniqueness of self.
 At the conclusion of training, PATP actors are seen by casting professionals and agents in a showcase presentation in New York City and/or given a high-quality personally-crafted digital showcase.

 The Program’s affiliation with PlayMakers Repertory Company, an Equity/LORT theatre, provides an ongoing opportunity for training and significant work within a nationally-recognized professional company.
 Each PATP student will be eligible to become a member of Actors’ Equity Association prior to or at the time of graduation.